xtr3mz/7z-redump-toCHD/Readme.md

 It is using to convert Sega Dreamcast, Sega CD,PC Engine CD,...

+put 7z or cue/iso file in "in" folder

+click start.bat to begin

+check 1-4 options, use number to change option

+old:

 It is neccesary put in the directory you run the ZZZ to CHD.bat the next files:
 + 7z.dll
 + 7z.exe